brycegallo/Linux-From-Scratch/Instructions.md

 cd build
 ```

-Use the following command to configure binutils for build and installation
+Use the following command to configure a binutils makefile for build and installation
 ```
 ../configure --prefix=$LFS/tools \
              --with-sysroot=$LFS \